csmith/github-release-redirector/README.md

 will be redirected to that URL, and no further processing will be done for that request.

-Releases are refreshed at startup and then once an hour.
+Releases are refreshed at startup and then, by default, once an hour.
+You can customise this duration with the `-poll` option; setting the poll time to `0` will disable polling entirely other than at startup.

 Assets are matched on their name, so an asset attached to the latest release named "myproject-installer-1.2.3.exe" will be available at the URL